giantswarm/docs/src/content/ui-api/kubectl-gs/template-nodepool.md

 ### Azure specific

 - `--azure-vm-size` - Azure VM size to use for workers (e.g. *Standard_D4s_v3*).
-- `--azure-spot-vms` - Wheter to use Spot VMs for this Node Pool or not (defaults to false that means not to use Spot VMs).
+- `--azure-spot-vms` - Whether to use spot VMs for this node pool (defaults to false which means not to use spot VMs).
 - `azure-spot-max-price` - Max hourly price in USD to pay for one Spot VM.
 If the current price for the VM is exceeded, the VM is deleted.

 ## Example